akobylarz/akobylarz/README.md

 # Welcome on my github profile.
+I'm writing programs and scripts in:
+- python
+- bash
+- powershell
-I'm writing programs in python to automate recuring tasks like creating monthly report of ONUs models and count connected to OLT.
+to automate recuring tasks like:
+- loging trough ssh into network devices to get some data or config and modify it or process
+- automate windows and linux tasks